vladistan/linkml-qudt/datadict/datadict.md

-Currency Units have their own subclass of unit because: (a) they have additonal properites such as 'country' and (b) their URIs do not conform to the same rules as other units.
+Currency Units have their own subclass of unit because: (a) they have additional properties such as 'country' and (b) their URIs do not conform to the same rules as other units.

 Used for all units that express currency.